Display Settings

 New workforce members: Train within a reasonable period after joining

-• Best practice: Before they access PHI
+• Best practice: Before they access any PHI

 • At minimum: Within first 30 days